JoSimon05/POST-IT/README.md

 <br>

 ## USER-FRIENDLY
-**POST-IT** has been created to be as user-friendly as possible, It's simple to use and It provides an overview of the main features of the application (see &nbsp;**Help?**&nbsp; in tray context menu).
+**POST-IT** has been created to be as user-friendly as possible, It's simple to use and It provides an overview of the main features of the application (see &nbsp;**Help?**&nbsp; in Tray context menu).

 > [!IMPORTANT]
 > Due to aesthetic issues, you can only interact with Notes by using your mouse cursor